-New CCPA Assistant Professor Conducting Coronavirus Research
+New CCPA Faculty Member Conducting Coronavirus Research

-Dr. Piyawan Charoensap-Kelly specializes in organizational and multicultural communication
+Dr. Piyawan Charoensap-Kelly specializes in organizational communication

 New assistant professor Dr. Piyawan Charoensap-Kelly is a “trifecta win” for Corporate Communication and Public Affairs (CCPA), says department chair Dr. Sandra Duhé.